 As described in VII(A), Management Strategies and Workplans serve as strategic planning documents for the CBP.
 Management Strategies are developed by GTs on a six-year timeline and the associated Workplans are put in place every three-year time by Outcome leads.
 To support the effectiveness of these plans, three types of evaluations will be conducted.

-Annual Reviews - Annual reviews are extended meetings convened by the PSC and provide an opportunity for elements of the program to collectively, and publicly, communicate status of implementation progress and funding (Section V(B)(5)(c)), seek advice from CBP advisory committees (Section V(B)(1)(f)), and address and prioritize implementation needs (Section V(B)(1)(a).
+Annual Check In - Annual check ins are extended meetings convened by the PSC and provide an opportunity for elements of the program to collectively, and publicly, communicate status of implementation progress and funding (Section V(B)(5)(c)), seek advice from CBP advisory committees (Section V(B)(1)(f)), and address and prioritize implementation needs (Section V(B)(1)(a).
 Support for meeting execution is provided by the current PSC Chair and the CBPO.

 Triennial Reviews - At the end of every three-year Workplan cycle, the CBP will conduct a synchronized cross-program review to document implementation success and challenges and initiate new Workplans.
 These reviews will be administered by each GT with Outcome leads responsible for reporting on the status of activities outlined in their respective Workplan.
 The triennial review will culminate in a CBP-wide symposium supported by the governance and operations workgroup, with logistical support provided by CBPO.

-Strategy and Program Review - At the end of every six-year Management Strategy cycle, Strategy and Program Reviews are conducted by an independent third party, steered by the PSC, and supported by the governance and operations workgroup.
+Strategy and Program Evaluation - At the end of every six-year Management Strategy cycle, Strategy and Program Evaluations are conducted by an independent third party, steered by the PSC, and supported by the governance and operations workgroup.
 Strategy and Program Reviews are meant to assess the current progress towards achieving the Goals and Outcomes of the Agreement, evaluate the efficacy of existing Management Strategies and identify opportunities for improvement, alignment to the Agreement’s principles, and assess the current functioning of CBP governance, structure, operations and practices.
+In 2040, the partnership will come together to formally assess its progress and amend the Agreement to ensure work reflects its shared Vision.
 GTs and Outcome leads will also be responsible for supporting the review activities.
 A report will be prepared by the third party and presented to the PSC.
 CBPO will provide funding for conducting and preparing the program evaluation.

 Figure 3.
 Chesapeake Bay Program Adaptive Management Framework.

+APPENDIX A – LIST OF SUPPLEMENTAL MATERIALS

+The following materials such as, program-wide policies, guidance, and/or best practices are maintained externally to the Governance and Management Framework and may be updated asynchronously.

+PSC Priority Setting Framework (in draft)

+Federal Coordination Framework (in draft)

+Meeting Best Practices [VERSION; DATE PUBLISHED]

+Management Strategy Template and Guidance [VERSION; DATE PUBLISHED]

+Workplan Template and Guidance [VERSION; DATE PUBLISHED]